 Some of us though, don’t see the need to change the way we do things, we don’t find it easy to learn about ‘new technology’ and it doesn’t come naturally to us.
 ‘Intuitive’ devices often arrive without a manual and many of us don’t have someone who we can rely on to show us how to use them, or what to do when they won’t work.

 I aim to address these concerns by developing a community who can support each other and share our learning.
+Together we can find a path through, we can decide which tools to make use of and find a way to keep it all in check and still live balanced healthy lives.

 Do you know a reluctant parent who doesn’t know what to do with an iPad, or a nervous grand parent who would rather leave their smart phones in the hall drawer?
 If so, maybe they would be happier learning amongst others who are in the same boat, who can learn to use new technology together and who can provide support and motivate them to learn at their own pace (however slow it may be).